How to Do a Quiet Title

 Properties could have burdens.
 They call those encumbrances.

-So where do I go to research?
+Where do I go to research?
 Well, I try to, number one, research at the County.

 We’ll hear that a million times at tax auctions.
 You’re only asking a simple question like, “What’s the price of the property?”